common name: ladybird beetles - recent immigrants to Florida

 Figure 1.
 Chilocorus nigrita (Fabricius).
 Photograph by Michael C. Thomas.

 Chilocorus nigrita (Fabricius): This ladybird beetle was first collected in Florida in October 2007, in Miami-Dade County.
 There are now 15 Florida records for this species, 13 from Miami-Dade County and two from Broward County.
 It seems to have become established in Florida.
 It is known from Hawaii in the U.S., but this is the first record of its occurrence in the contiguous 48 states.
-Chilocorus nigrita is the only medium-sized (3.2-4.0 mm), non-pubescent, glossy black coccinellid in Florida with a pale head and lateral margins of the pronotum (Fig. 1).
+Chilocorus nigrita is the only medium-sized (3.2-4.0 mm), non-pubescent, glossy black coccinellid in Florida with a pale head and lateral margins of the pronotum (Figure 1).
 Chilocorus nigrita is native to India, but has been distributed throughout the world, mostly in tropical countries, as a biological control agent against various scale insects.
-Country records are: Agalega (Mauritius), American Samoa, Burma, Brazil, Ghana, Guam, Hawaii, India, Indonesia, Kenya, Madagascar, Malaysia, Marshall Islands, New Caledonia, Nepal, Oman, Pakistan, Reunion Island, Seychelles, Solomon Islands, South Africa, Swaziland, Society Islands, Tanzania, Togo, Turkey and Zimbabwe (Nandwani and Joseph 2003; NBAII 2011; Omkar and Pervez 2003; Poorani 2002).
+Country records are: Agalega (Mauritius), American Samoa, Burma, Brazil, Ghana, Guam, Hawaii, India, Indonesia, Kenya, Madagascar, Malaysia, Marshall Islands, New Caledonia, Nepal, Oman, Pakistan, Reunion Island, Seychelles, Society Islands, Solomon Islands, South Africa, Swaziland, Tanzania, Turkey and Zimbabwe (Nandwani and Joseph 2003, NBAII 2011, Omkar and Pervez 2003, Poorani 2002).
 Introductions in Israel and Togo were unsuccessful (Omkar and Pervez 2003).
 We have examined specimens of this species from Roseau and Marigot Bay, Dominica, collected in June 2010 and September 2011, respectively.
 These specimens represent a new country record for Dominica and the first record of this species from the Caribbean.
 Specific Florida records are: Broward (Davie and Hollywood) and Miami-Dade (Bay Harbor Islands, Key Biscayne, Miami, Miami Beach, Miramar and Sunny Isles).
 In Florida, it appears to be active year round, with records for: February, April, May, June, July, August, October and December.
 Chilocorus nigrita primarily is a predator of scale insects (Hemiptera: Coccidae), but also has been reported to feed on whiteflies, aphids and psyllids.
 An extensive host list is given by NBAII (2011).
 It is a voracious feeder on scale insects, with each beetle capable of destroying 500 or more scales during its development (Omkar and Pervez 2003).

 For this reason, Chilocorus nigrita has been used extensively for many years in classical biological control programs, and is readily available for purchase on the internet, where it is promoted for greenhouse use.
 It is unknown how Chilocorus nigrita arrived in Florida, but it is possible that it was intentionally, if illegally, introduced.
 Both Federal and State laws require permits for the introduction of exotic organisms into Florida.